“The glory of God is a human being fully alive” St Irenaeus 2nd Century.

-Throughout Key Stage 2 English and Maths are taught in groups, arranged by ability, within year groups.
+Throughout Key Stage 2 English is taught in classes but Maths is taught in groups, arranged by ability, within each year group.

-English lessons incorporate the teaching of reading, writing, spelling, phonics, grammar and handwriting.
+English incorporates the teaching of reading, writing, spelling, phonics, grammar and handwriting.

 We have a fully-stocked library that is constantly having new books added.
 Children have access to exciting, high quality literature.
 We also have numerous reading schemes, such as Sails, Storybox, StoryWorld, Rigby Rockets, Rigby Star, Cambridge Readers, Oxford Reading Tree, All Aboard and Treetops which are used with our younger children to help develop their reading skills.
-These are taken home so children can read on a daily basis.
+Children access the Bug Club at home, an online reading scheme, to read books assigned according to each child's individual ability.
+Books are also available, to take home, so children without access to the internet can also read on a daily basis.
 Our work on reading helped us to achieve the ‘Silver Quality Kitemark’ in ’Reading for Pleasure’.

-We use School Improvement Liverpool’s assessment system to assess reading, writing and maths.
-This is completed on a termly basis to inform future planning and provision.
+We use Classroom Monitor, an electronic assessment system, to assess reading, writing and maths.
+This is completed on a half termly basis to inform future planning and provision.

 Curriculum maps are sent to parents each half term.
 These allow parents to support their child’s learning.